ShantanuDhadwe/Mutual-Fund-Allocation-Tracker/README.md

 Note: The output will vary based on the data in your Excel files.

 Extending the Project
-Adding More Funds: Include additional funds by adding their data files to the load_data function.
+Adding More Funds: Include additional funds by adding their data files to the data_files list in the load_data function.

+Python

+data_files = [
+    ('Zerodha Nifty Large Midcap 250 Index Fund', 'september_data.xlsx', '2023-09-30'),
+    ('Zerodha Nifty Large Midcap 250 Index Fund', 'november_data.xlsx', '2023-11-30'),
+    ('Another Fund Name', 'another_fund_data.xlsx', '2023-09-30'),
+    # Add more funds and dates as needed
+]
 Including More Dates: Add more historical data files to analyze allocation changes over longer periods.

 Customizing Analysis: Modify the analyze_allocations function to include additional metrics or insights.

 Improving User Interface: Enhance the script by adding a graphical user interface (GUI) or a web-based interface.

 Contributing
 Contributions are welcome!
 If you'd like to improve or expand this project:

-Fork the repository.
+Fork the Repository: Click the "Fork" button at the top of the repository page.

-Create a new branch for your feature or bug fix.
+Create a Branch: Create a new branch for your feature or bug fix:

+BASH

+git checkout -b feature/your-feature-name
-Commit your changes with descriptive messages.
+Commit Your Changes: Make your changes and commit them with descriptive messages:

+BASH

+git commit -m "Add your commit message here"
-Push your branch and submit a pull request.
+Push to GitHub: Push your branch to your forked repository:

+BASH

+git push origin feature/your-feature-name
+Submit a Pull Request: Open a pull request on the original repository.

 Please ensure your code adheres to the project's coding standards and includes appropriate documentation.

 License